Discover how easy it is to make t-shirts with a Cricut Explore Machine. I’ve included fun ideas & beginner’s instructions in this post.

-If you are a new Cricut user who wants to make a t-shirt or you just need a quick refresher, you’ve come to the right place!
+If you are a new Cricut user wanting to make a t-shirt or just need a quick refresher, you’ve come to the right place!

 How to Use Cricut Everyday Iron-On Vinyl

-In this post, we will be applying a one-color graphic to a t-shirt with Cricut Everyday Vinyl Iron-on and a Cricut Explore 2.
+In this post, we will apply a one-color graphic to a t-shirt with Cricut Everyday Vinyl Iron-on and a Cricut Explore 2.

 You will quickly get the hang of the process and want to create more of everything!
 For reals.

 What do you need to use heat transfer vinyl?
 I’ve put together a list below.

 You get some of the tools with your Cricut Machine purchase, so be sure to check the box before buying other items.
 Affiliate links are in color below.

 12-inch Light HERE or StandardGrip Cutting Mat* HERE

 Cricut Heat Mat HERE or HERE (or Towels)

 Weeding Tools HERE or HERE (or Dental Pick)